apache/tomee/examples/access-timeout-meta/README.md

 to clearly reflect the contents of each meta-annotation (`@AccessTimeout(-1)` and `@AccessTimeout(0)` respectively).

-The **cons** of this approach is that should you want to change the configuration of the application by only changing the meta-annotations -- this is one of the potential benefits of meta-annotations.
+The **cons** of this approach is that should you want to change the configuration of the application by only changing the meta-annotations -- this is one of the potential benefits of meta-annotations -- but this may change the meaning of the annotation.
 Certainly, the `@AwaitNever` meta-annotation can have no other value than `0` if it is to live up to its name.

 ## Operation names <small>describing the code</small>